-Identification of what is driving anxiety and depression is essential for successful treatment.
+Identification of all the driving factors causing anxiety and depression is essential for successful treatment.
 People can have both constitutional (genetic) or acquired (lifestyle / environmental) triggers.
 The major contributing factors include:

 MTHFR AND METHYLATION

-Methylation is also important for the balancing of neurotransmitters, as well as reducing oxidative stress and inflammation, both of which we now know contribute significanlty to depression.
+Methylation is important for the balancing of neurotransmitters, as well as reducing oxidative stress and inflammation, both of which contribute significanlty to depression.
 Methylfolate is only one of the important nutrients involved in methylation, others include Vitamin B12, Vitamin B6, zinc, choline and methionine.
 Deficiences in these nutrients will hinder the proper functioning of the methylation pathway.

 Pyroluria, also referred to as kryptopyrroles or pyrroles, is a biochemical imbalance in the body, causing a build up of pyrroles, which are waste products produced by the breakdown of haemoglobin.
 Haemoglobin is the oxygen-carrying protein within red blood cells.